What We Believe about Dating

 And don’t forget we’ve been talking about dating in our DNA blog for over a decade!

 That said, for the first time ever we want to share with you the core beliefs which underpin all our teaching about dating.
 We hope they both inspire and challenge you.

 We also hope you’ll read and respond with thoughts and questions.
-Since we’re still perfecting the wording and order of each of these statements, we value your feedback!
+We value your feedback!